opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 Field | Field type | Description
 :--- | :--- | :---
-stats | Object | Statistics about throttled tasks on the cluster manager node. stats.total_throttled_tasks | Long | Total number of throttled tasks. stats.throttled_tasks_per_task_type | Object | Statistics breakdown by individual task types.
+stats | Object | Statistics about throttled tasks on the cluster manager node. stats.total_throttled_tasks | Long | The total number of throttled tasks. stats.throttled_tasks_per_task_type | Object | Statistics breakdown by individual task types.
 The object keys are individual types of tasks and their value represents the number of requests that were throttled.

 ### `resource_usage_stats`